 Anyone competing in UK circuit racing will need a licence provided by Motorsport UK, which is Britain’s governing body for motorsport.
 No driver can take to the race track on a competitive race weekend or test day without one, so this should be the first task you cross off your list.

 To begin with, you’ll need to obtain a Go Racing Pack from Motorsport UK.
 These can be purchased directly from their website and usually only take a few days to arrive in the post.
-In the pack you’ll find an application form, a CD containing a digital version of the Motorsport UK Yearbook, an instructional DVD and a booklet detailing what steps to take next.
+In the pack you’ll find an application form, a QR code and a booklet detailing what steps to take next.

-Along with completing your application form, you will also need to complete and pass a medical examination, which can be completed by your doctor.
+Along with completing your application form, you will also need to complete an eye test or pass a medical examination if you are over 60, which can be completed by your doctor.

 Should you be deemed to have passed both sections of the test and your application is signed off, you can then submit it to Motorsport UK who in return, providing everything submitted is to their satisfaction, will send you your very own Interclub racing licence.
 In which case, congratulations – you’re officially a racing driver!